karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupHasPermissionApiInterface/updatePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId.md

-PermissionGroupHasPermissionApiInterface::updatePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Updates the permissionGroupHasPermission row identified by the given permission_group_id and permission_id.
+PermissionGroupHasPermissionApiInterface::updatePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Updates the permission group has permission row identified by the given permission_group_id and permission_id.